The image size of iterated rational maps over finite fields: Introduction

-Many authors have investigated the more general question of the size of the image or value sets for polynomials $f(x)\in \F_q$ which are not necessarily iterates, defined simply as $f(\F_q)=\{f(a):a\in\F_q\}$.
-Birch and Swinnerton-Dyer \cite{BS} proved for a degree $d$ polynomial $f(x)\in \F_q[x]$, if the Galois group of the splitting field of $f(x)-t$ over $\bar{\F}_q(t)$ is the full symmetric group $S_d$ then answering a question of Chowla \cite{chowla}.
-Other results in this area have been proven in \cite{GW}, \cite{Shao}, \cite{GCM}, etc.
+Many authors have investigated the question of the size of the image or value sets for polynomials $f(x)\in \F_q[x]$ which are not necessarily iterates, defined simply as $f(\F_q)=\{f(a):a\in\F_q\}$.
+Note, when the map is defined by a polynomial, one may simply work with $\F_q$ rather than $\bP^1(\F_q)$ since the point at infinity is fixed.
+Birch and Swinnerton-Dyer \cite{BS} proved for a degree $d>1$ polynomial $f(x)\in \F_q[x]$, if the Galois group of the splitting field of $f(x)-t$ over $\bar{\F}_q(t)$ is the full symmetric group $S_d$, then